-- Like SLY, MDY is also extremely extended and deviated above the 200-dma, and it has started to correct a bit finally. - With MDY's "buy" signal extremely extended, and very overbought, this is a prime setup for a correction.
+- Like SLY, MDY is also extremely extended and deviated above the 200-dma, and the market accelerated further into 3-standard deviation territory on Friday. - With MDY's "buy" signal extremely extended, and very overbought, this is a prime setup for a correction.
 Hold off adding exposure until we see a better entry point. - Short-Term Positioning: Neutral due to extensions.